| Boreäs Blakthörn |

 Spellcasting.
 Blakthörn is an 18th level spellcaster.
 He casts spells using Wisdom as the spellcasting ability (spell save DC 19, +11 to hit with spell attacks).
 He can use a Druidic Focus as a Spellcasting Focus for his Ranger spells.

-1st level (4/Long Rest): Cure Wounds, Detect Magic, Ensnaring Strike, Hunter’s Mark, Longstrider
+1st level (4/Long Rest): Cure Wounds, Detect Magic, Hunter’s Mark, Longstrider

-2nd level (3/Long Rest): Aid, Darkvision, Enhance Ability, Silence
+2nd level (3/Long Rest): Aid, Darkvision, Enhance Ability, Lesser Restoration, Silence

-3rd level (3/Long Rest): Dispel Magic, Elemental Weapon, Protection from Energy
+3rd level (3/Long Rest): Dispel Magic, Meld into Stone, Protection from Energy, Revivify

 5th level (1/Long Rest): Steel Wind Strike